MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ### Payment Breakdown

-Let's assume your in computer science and follow the recommeded study sequence.
+Let's assume your in computer science and follow the recommended study sequence.

 ![work-study-sequence](/images/articles/2024/carleton-cs-coop-explained/work-study-sequence.png)

 This means you will have paid:

-Four Co-op admin fees: **$1600-$2000**
+Four co-op admin fees: **$1600-$2000**

 - Fall 2nd Year (COMP 1000 course)
 - Winter 2nd Year (Job Search)